Code-the-Dream-School/python-200/CONTRIBUTING.md

 # Contributing to Python 200
 Thanks for your interest in helping to develop Python 200!
-We're excited to have you on board! :tada:

-To contribute to Python 200 lesson, you will need to work on the lesson locally, and then open a pull request (PR).
-We'll discuss that first, and then provide some guidelines for making PRs.
-If you ever need help with any of the steps here, please reach out and ask for help!
+We're excited to have you on board! :tada: If you ever need help with any of the steps here, please reach out and ask for help!

-## How to make a PR
+## How to contribute
-Before making a PR, you need to set up a local version of the repo.
+GitHub contributions will mainly come through PRs.
+Before making a PR, you need to first set up a local version of the repo.
+There, you can work on feature branches, such as individual lesson plans, that will get merged into `main`.

 ### Fork and clone repo
 Firs, set things up so you have a local copy of the repo based on a fork of the CTD repo: